 Their souls speak to us.
 They ask us to look inward, to take stock of who we are and what we might become.”

 He concludes with these words:

 This is President Obama at his best and provides us with a lens on our own national character.
-Fully knowing how complex these decisions are, often made in the “fog of war,” and have direct bearing on combatants and innocents in the past and to the very present.
+Fully knowing how complicated these decisions are, often made in the “fog of war,” and have a direct bearing on combatants and innocents to the present day.

-Also last week, Vietnam granted release from prison of a 70-year old Catholic priest, Father Nguyen Van Ly, a prominent dissent, as a good will gesture prior to President Obama’s state visit there.
+Also last week, Vietnam granted release from prison of a 70-year old Catholic priest, Father Nguyen Van Ly, a prominent dissent, as a goodwill gesture before President Obama’s state visit there.

 Nguyen Van Ly had been serving an eight-year prison term for spreading propaganda against the Communist state.
 Our U.S. State Department noted: “We consistently have called for the release of Father Ly and all other prisoners of conscience in Vietnam.”

 A second news item, and one not so well reported, today, May 29th, is my 45th anniversary as a priest.

 Hard to figure, we’re in the count down to a 50th anniversary, some five years or five minutes from now, whatever?
 Time goes all so very fast.